As explained in the page about the

 (lending greater than loan repayments and other forms of saving such

-as changes in bank capital) enables not only the borrower to spend more than
+as changes in bank capital) enables the borrower to spend more than

 The growth in bank credit causes